radiantearth/stac-spec/commons/common-metadata.md

 > \[!NOTE]
 > This property is the successor of the `eo:bands` and `raster:bands` fields, which has been present in previous versions of these extensions.
 > The behavior is very similar and they can be migrated easily.
-> Usually, you can simply merge the each object on a by-index basis.
+> Usually, you can simply merge each object on a by-index basis.
 > Nevertheless, you should consider deduplicating properties with the same values across all bands to the asset level
 > (see the [best practices](../best-practices.md#multiple-bands)).
-> For some fields you need to add the extension prefix of the `eo` or `raster` extension to the property name though.
+> For some fields, you need to add the extension prefix of the `eo` or `raster` extension to the property name though.
 > See the [Band migration best practice](../best-practices.md#band-migration) for details.

 ### Band Object